danielcaldas/oldblog/_posts/2018-06-17-about-js-conf-eu-berlin-2018.markdown

 ## The talks (highlights)
 As you're probably expecting the talks weren't exclusively technical (of course we got to see a few *hands on* kind of presentation) topics ranged from ethics, productivity, history all the way to the more technical realm with performance, user experience, machine learning, IoT and of course the Javascript language itself (<a href="https://2018.jsconf.eu/schedule/" target="_blank" title="jsconf eu 2018 berlin schedule">check out the conference full schedule</a>).
 Also worth mentioning, there were a few electronic music live performances by <a href="https://twitter.com/nested_loops?lang=en" target="_blank" title="nested_loops twitter">nested_loops</a> and <a href="http://livejs.network/" target="_blank" title="live:js official website">live:js</a>, the sound and the visual effects played nicely producing <a href="https://www.youtube.com/watch?v=dPWRaN2PXZw" target="_blank" title="live:js opening performance youtube">a great show</a>.

-Now I'll just highlight a few interesting talks that I had the change to see on each day and at end I'll just drop the list of the must see talks.
+Now I'll just highlight a few interesting talks that I had the change to see on each day, I'll focus on the talks and content that were more meaningful in my opinion.

 ### Day 1
 <!--Kablooie: A History of Errors & a Future of Solutions - Sarah Groff Hennigh Palermo - JSConf EU 2018-->
-The opening talk was about errors [<span id="d1t1">(1)</span>](#mentioned-talks), yes errors.
+The opening talk was about errors [<span id="d1t1">(1)</span>](#mentioned-talks-for-day-1), yes errors.
 I've highlighted this topic because error handling is often forgotten or skipped but shouldn't this be part of the modeling process and architecture of our applications?
 Well that's another story.
 Questioning type systems and discussing errors from a human prespective a pretty valid statement was pointed out on Javascript error handling mechanism, **it is practically the same since it came out in <a href="https://codeburst.io/javascript-wtf-is-es6-es8-es-2017-ecmascript-dca859e4821c" target="_blank" title="javascript wtf is es6 es8 es 2017 ecmascript">ES3</a>**.
 Of course the language evolved in ways that try to mitigate predictable runtime errors with static analysis, the ES5 brought along the <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode" target="_blank" title="mdn strict mode">strict mode</a>, strict mode is basically (talk quote) *"disallow bad code that otherwise would be allowed according to the language grammar"*.
 Next a list of how tipically errors are handled and here handled in the past was shown, from the classic *just crash* classic to exceptions, signals, options/maybes... .